denten-books/plain-text/5-surface.md

 make it universally accessible and useful" (@google_about_2015).
 See also Johanna Drucker's discussion on "the totalizing drive of the digital" in [@drucker_digital_2001, 145].

+[^ln1-murray]: The Australian Donald Murray improved on the Baudot system to minimize the amount of "designed to punch as few holes as possible," allotting fewer perforations to common English letters (@murray_setting_1905, 567).

+[^ln1-zero]: Twenty-eight measures to indicate the numerical "figure space" and 26 to indicate double quotes (which shared the encoding length with the letter "z").

 \newpage